Finding Eigenvalues the Rupert Way: Extending the two dimensional method

-For the system (\ref{eq:B^ksystem}), $B^{(k)}_\infty$ has a center direction of critical points, an unstable real direction, and all other directions are stable; the line of critical points is given by the span of the wedge of linearly independent eigenvectors corresponding to $\{ \mu^+_1, \cdots , \mu^+_k\}$.
+\end{mydef} Allen \& Bridges \cite{allenbridges2002} demonstrate that there is an explicit algorithm to compute the $A^{(k)}$ system (\ref{eq:A^k}) on the exterior power $\Lambda^k\left(\mathbb{C}^n\right)$ where the coefficients of $A^{(k)}$ are calculated through the inner product on $\mathbb{C}^n$.
+For the symmetric form of system (\ref{eq:B^ksystem}), $B^{(k)}_\infty$ has a center direction of critical points, an unstable real direction, and all other directions are stable; the line of critical points is given by the span of the wedge of linearly independent eigenvectors corresponding to $\{ \mu^-_1, \cdots , \mu^-_k\}$.